 (b) to report to a community corrections centre to be assessed for the purposes of deciding whether a WDO should be made in respect of the offender.

 [Section 47B inserted: No. 9 of 2000 s.
-5.]

-48A.
-Order to attend for work and development: cancellation

-(1) This section applies if —
+5; amended: No. 25 of 2020 s.
+50.]

-(a) an order to attend for work and development is issued under section 47 or 47A; and
+47C.
+Cancellation and duration of order to attend for work and development

-(b) it is not reasonably practicable to serve the order on the offender —
+(1) The Registrar may cancel an order to attend for work and development issued under section 47 if it is not reasonably practicable to serve the order on the offender —

-(i) personally; or
+(a) personally; or

-(ii) by electronic means under section 5A(1).
+(b) by electronic means under section 5A(1).

-(2) If this section applies, the Registrar may cancel the order to attend for work and development and make or again make a licence suspension order in respect of the offender.
+(2) An order to attend for work and development —

-(3) For the purposes of subsection (2), section 43(2) to (9) (but not section 43(4)), with any necessary changes, apply.

-(4) A licence suspension order —

-(a) may be made even if section 42 has not been complied with; but
+(a) comes into force when it is served on the offender; and

+(b) is in force until whichever of the following occurs first —

+(i) the order is cancelled;

+(ii) the amount owed in respect of the fine is paid;

-(b) cannot be made if a time to pay order under section 33 is in force in respect of the person and the amount owed.
+(iii) a WDO is made in respect of the offender and the fine;

+(iv) the time within which the offender must pay the amount owed or report to a community corrections centre expires.

-[Section 48A inserted: No. 20 of 2013 s.
-89.]
+[Section 47C inserted: No. 25 of 2020 s.
+51.]

+[48A.
+Deleted: No. 25 of 2020 s.
+51.]

-48. Work and development order (WDO)
+48. Making work and development order

 (1) An offender who reports to a community corrections centre in accordance with an order to attend for work and development is to be assessed by a CCO who is to report to the CEO (corrections) on the suitability of the offender to be given a WDO.